raspberrypilearning/components/components/adafruit-colour-sensor.md

 ![Adafruit Colour Sensor](adafruit-colour-sensor.png)

-The Adafruit colour sensor detects the colour of light
+This detects the colour of light.

 ## Buy